sunil220552/Yashvi/README.md

 # Yashvi
 This repository chronicles my journey in mastering machine learning, a vast and multifaceted field.

 With over a decade of software engineering experience, I will curate my learning path, selecting readings and projects that align with my goals.
 This README will document my decisions and progress.
+I aspisre to invest 10-15 hrs a week for this project.

 ## [Building Micrograd](Building_Micrograd)